 AWARD CRITERIA MAX.
 SCORE 1.
-Relevance of the proposal to achieve the objectives of the call, credibility of the proposed approach and innovation level of the solution proposed 70 Comprehensiveness of the critical assessment and validation of the user requirements with the inclusion of both the description of the methodology adopted to select the application(s)/area of applications and the justification for the choices made.
-40 Level of innovation and the actual role of Galileo HAS in the proposed solution.
-10 Approach to design, development and testing of the proposed solution, including assessment and validation of the performance in operational/real scenarios and/or in laboratory.
-20 2.
-Impact in terms of economic and public benefits derived from the proposal and effectiveness, coherence and viability of the business plan including plan for the commercialisation of the results 20 Impact in terms of economic and public benefits of the solution 10 Effectiveness, coherence and viability of the business plan including plan for the commercialisation of the results (in case of objective no.1) or of the market entry strategy (in case of objective no.2) 10 3.
-Appropriateness of the level of the effort involved (in terms of staff effort and costs) and its proportionality as compared to the activities proposed and its distribution within the proposed activities and consortium participants (if applicable), including complementarity of the proposed resources' skills 10 Maximum total score 100
+Relevance of the proposal to the objectives of the call, credibility of the proposed approach and innovation level of the solution proposed 60 Approach to critical assessment and actual validation of the user requirements pertaining to the solution, including engagement of relevant practitioners, as needed to enable the target application 20 Level of innovation and the actual role of Galileo OSNMA, HAS and/or EWSS in the proposed solution, in conjunction with other relevant digital technologies 20 Approach to design, development and testing of the proposed solution, including assessment and validation/demonstration of the performance in laboratory and real scenario, in conjunction with relevant practitioners 20 2.
+Impact in terms of economic and public benefits derived from the proposal including but not limited to a coherent business plan and contribution to standardisation 30 Impact in terms of economic and public benefits 10 Effectiveness, coherence and viability of the business plan including plan for the commercialisation of the results and their benefit to public and business risk assessment 10 The level of compliance with and proposed contribution to existing and/or evolving standardisation frameworks.
+10 3.
+Appropriateness of the level of the effort involved (in terms of staff effort and costs) and its proportionality as compared to the activities proposed and its distribution within the proposed tasks and consortium participants (if applicable), including complementarity of the proposed resources' skills 10 Maximum total score 100